 What is Kaidee Egg?

-How does Kaidee convey sense of security to users who choose to pay by card?
+How does Kaidee convey a sense of security to users who choose to pay by card?

-When utilising a white-labeled payment solution, we rely much on our UX and UI team to convey sense of security to users.
+When utilizing a white-labeled payment solution, we rely much on our UX and UI teams to convey a sense of security to users.
 E-commerce is not new to the Thai market and users have come to learn to look out for security measures like HTTPS, the PCI-DSS certified logo or a symbol of a key.
-Implementing a payment gateway which works in the background means that there will be no redirections to third-party payment processors during checkouts.
-This way users know exactly that they’re dealing with us.
+Implementing a payment gateway that works in the background means that there will be no redirections to third-party payment processors during checkouts.
+This way users know exactly what they’re dealing with.

 Selecting a payment gateway that’s right for you…

-With countless options of payment gateway service providers, the most difficult task isn’t in deciding which platform is the best.
-In fact, it’s all the different factors that needs to be taken into consideration to determine which is the best solution that suites your business’s specific needs.
+With countless options for payment gateway service providers, the most difficult task isn’t in deciding which platform is the best.
+In fact, it’s all the different factors that need to be taken into consideration to determine which is the best solution that suits your business’s specific needs.

 Remember it’s vital to always test with your users before implementing and launching.
 When business is in the fast lane there’s no time to waste implementing something that may or may not work.